ZayrexDev/ACGPicDownload/README.en.md

 # Usage

-- Download latest Release in [Releases](https://github.com/zxzxy/ACGPicDownload/releases)
+- Download the latest Release in [Releases](https://github.com/zxzxy/ACGPicDownload/releases)

->If you already have Java17+ installed, then you can download `ACGPicDownload.jar` and run it through command line.
-Or download `ACGPicDownload.win.exe` on windows and run.
+> If you already have Java17+ installed, then you can download `ACGPicDownload.jar` and run it through command line.
+Or
+> download `ACGPicDownload.win.exe` on Windows and run.

->If you don't, then you can download JDK17+ [here](https://adoptium.net/en-US/temurin/archive), or download `ACGPicDownload.withjdk.7z`, which has JDK17 included
+> If you don't, then you can download JDK17+ [here](https://adoptium.net/en-US/temurin/archive), or
+> download `ACGPicDownload.version.win.7z`, which has JDK17 included

 Please go to [wiki](https://github.com/zxzxy/ACGPicDownload/wiki) for usage...